argvsc47/Stalagmite/README.md

 - Support of more HTTP methods
 - Use the env and variables, currently you can declare vars but that's it
 - Add scripting
-- Add procedures (functions written in their own file)